Chih-Che-Fang/MyBookStore2/docs/design.md

 We finally choose to use Flask as our server implementation as it is easier to configure and have several built-in server template.
 It support multi-thread without any effort.
 As this project is small, we don't suffer from scability and security problem.

-**Synchronous HTTP Request V.S Asyncrounous HTTP Request**
+**Pessimistic Concurrency Control (Lock) V.S Optimistic Concurency Control (Transaction Validation Mechanism)**
-The pros of using Synchronous HTTP Request is:
+We need concurrency control to make sure transaction is consistent and atomic and prevent race condition happen.
+The pros of using Pessimistic Concurrency Control (Lock) is:
-1. Client side don't need to worry about the implementation of callback (from server) function
+1. Don't need to worry about transaction starvation
-2. Client-side has lower complexity of system design.
+2. Don't need to re-run the transaction and implement complicated transaction check mechansim

-The cons of Synchronous HTTP Request is:
+The cons of Pessimistic Concurrency Control (Lock) is:
-1. Inefficiency of resource usage (Client can do nothing when waiting for response)
+1. Potential deadlock may happen
-2. Higher response time
+2. Acquiring/releasing lock cause extra overhead and may hurt efficiency

-We finally chose Synchronous HTTP Request since it makes the whole design in client-side simplier and consie.
-Alos, it makes debugging work easier.
-We use multiple threads to make HTTP request concurrently, overcoming the disavatage of inefficient resource use.
+We finally chose Pessimistic Concurrency Control (Lock) since race condition happen too frequently when concurrent client > 5.
+It also makes the design simplier.
+Besides, since only catalog server use the lock, it is easy to skip deadlock problem.

 **Thread Pool V.S Dynamically Creating New Thread**
 To handle client HTTP requests, we can choose either to launch a new thread every time or use the existing thread pool to allocate thread to message processing task.
 The pros of Thread Pool is: